junbolian/Trend-Aware-Mechanism/README.md

 If you use this algorithm in your work, please cite the following paper:

-J. J. Lian et al., Trend-Aware Mechanism: A Novel Update Strategy for Improved Metaheuristic Algorithm Performance.
+J. J. Lian et al., Trend-Aware Mechanism for Metaheuristic Algorithms.

 ## Flowchart